deepanshs/mrsimulator/docs/configuring_simulator.rst

 .. figure:: _images/example_decompose_1.*
     :figclass: figure-polaroid

+    By default, the spectrum is an integration of the spectra from individual isotopomers.

 Now, that we have a spectrum from two isotopomers, try setting the value of the decompose attribute to ``True`` and observe.